 This show has sparked controversy.
 Because of Saudi Arabia's treatment of women, none of them were featured on the show (excluding video packages).
 I won't pretend to know more about the situation than I do know.
 What I do know is Saudi Arabia is taking steps to be more progressive.
 Women recently gained the right to drive.
 If WWE said no to their money, that probably wouldn't expedite the process.

-One thing I can talk is that WWE did NOT cheap out.
+One thing I can say is that the WWE did not cheap out.
 It was refreshing to see an arena that wasn't just another pallet swap.
 On the flip side, the commentators seemed a little off.
 Since the wrestlers are a little more used to crazy travel schedules, I wonder if the commentators got enough sleep because they fumbled over their words, got facts wrong and bickered between each other far more than normal.

 John Cena vs. Triple H

 For as much as WWE is trying to hype this as a dream match, we all know these two have battled several times before.
 Still, like them or not, these guys carry name value.
 The commentators made a point that Cena and Triple H wanted to open the show to be the first to perform.
 While this was hardly a groundbreaking match, it did set the standard for what an opener should be: exciting enough to get the fans' blood pumped for the rest of the show.
 John Cena won FWIW

 Match Rating: 3.5 stars

 Cedric Alexander vs. Kalisto - Cruiserweight Title Match